 Marriage License and wedding applications

-St Thomas, as with all Caribbean islands, have local holidays that are not celebrated in the U.S.
+St Thomas and St John as with all Caribbean islands, have local holidays that are not celebrated in the U.S.

-If your ship arrives on a weekend or a Holiday either a St Thomas local or a U.S. legal holiday.
+If your ship arrives on a weekend or a Holiday either a Virgin Islands local or a U.S. legal holiday.

-The courthouse may not be open and you will not be able to get marriage license.
+The courthouse located on St Thomas may not be open and you will not be able to get marriage license.

 you can still have beach wedding ceremony but it will not be legal.

 Sound complicated?
-It can be or find all the information in one handy location.
+It can be, But find all the information in this directory one handy location.